 Clean Blue Alliance is a methodology that turns our theory of systems change into action – delivering practical, on-the-ground demonstrations of circular economy solutions.

-Common Seas runs Clean Blue projects in three countries, each chosen for the complexity of their plastic waste challenge, and for their appetite for change.
-In each country – and with the support of Common Seas HQ - our local team works with partners to drive new policy, invest in the circular economy and embed a cultural shift in how communities make, use and dispose of plastic.
+Common Seas runs projects in three countries, each chosen for the complexity of their plastic waste challenge, and appetite for change.
+Our local team works with partners to drive new policy, invest in the circular economy and embed a cultural shift in how communities make, use and dispose of plastic.

 We are supporting this Greek island to become the first single-use plastic waste-free island in the Mediterranean and a global pioneer in the journey towards a plastic-free ocean.
 We are working with a diverse group of stakeholders to tackle Paros’ seasonal plastic problem.
 The project combines a broad range of upstream and downstream interventions to raise awareness, change behaviours and embed long-term solutions to plastic pollution.